Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 > [https://developers.ecwid.com/customizing-storefront](https://developers.ecwid.com/customizing-storefront)

-**How It Works and How to Set It Up**
+**How it works and how to set it up**

 1. After your app is registered, [contact us](/contact) and provide the https URL of the `.css` and/or `.js` file you’d like to load in the user storefront.
 2. When asking a user to install your app, Ecwid will request the `customize_storefront` permission from them. (*If your app is for a specific store, make sure to add `customize_storefront` scope in the OAuth process.*)
-3. The next time the user storefront is loaded in any browser, the specified external JS/CSS files will be automatically loaded and executed on the page.
+3. The next time the user storefront is loaded in any browser or website, the specified external JS/CSS files will be automatically appended, loaded, and executed on that page.

 <aside class="notice">
 Permission required: <strong>customize_storefront</strong> (see <a href="#access-scopes">Access scopes</a>)